robleroni/Puerro/docs/03-Virtual-DOM.md

 Furthermore, the virtual DOM requires to completely build up a virtual view with all its sub elements, even though most of the content might never change and could be coded directly into the HTML view.

-Handling state in the frontent is still not controlled in a structured way and updates on the view need to be triggered manually.
+Handling state in the frontend is still not controlled in a structured way and updates on the view need to be triggered manually.

 ### Disadvantages